webhintio/hint/packages/parser-babel-config/README.md

-# Parser babel-config (`@hint/parser-babel-config`)
+# Babel config parser (`@hint/parser-babel-config`)

 The `babel-config` parser allows the user to analyze the Babel configuration in their projects.

 To use it you will have to install it via `npm`: